 Eligibility for new or continuing scholarships will be based on numerically graded courses only.
 Students who opt for a “pass” on courses in Winter 2020 will have those courses included in their cumulative credits requirement, but it will not impact their cumulative grade point average for selection or eligibility.

-Departments who hire Work Study students will determine whether or not their Summer 2020 Work Study positions are available, with consideration given as to whether there is sufficient work available to support remote working arrangements.
+Departments who hire Work Study students will determine whether or not their Fall and/or Winter Work Study positions are available, with consideration given as to whether there is sufficient work available to support remote working arrangements.
 Additional questions may be directed to Human Resources.

-Financial Need Assessment Forms will be available beginning April 27, and SFS will assess students’ need eligibility as usual.
+Financial Need Assessment Forms are now available, and SFS will assess students’ need eligibility as usual.